Health Care Marketplace for Small Businesses: FAQ

 Your mix of full and part-time workers may not lead you to have to offer insurance.
 If you have the equivalent of 50 or more full-time workers, you still only have to offer insurance to the full-time workers, not part-time workers.

 I'd like to consider offering health insurance for my business with fewer than 50 workers.
 Can I find insurance for them in the new Marketplace being set up in my state?

-Starting in 2014 there are two types of Marketplaces, also known as Exchanges, that are being set up in each state.
+There are two types of Marketplaces, available in each state.
 One Marketplace is for individuals looking for insurance.
 If you do not offer health insurance through your business, your employees can buy coverage through the individual Marketplace.
 And they may qualify for a tax credit to help them cover the cost.

-Beginning in 2015, more choices will be available to your employees.
-Through your state's SHOP you will select the level of coverage you want to offer your employees (bronze, silver, gold, or platinum) and how much money you wish to contribute to the cost of their insurance.
-Employees will then be able to select from the range of plans that meet the criteria you have set.
+Through your state's SHOP, you will select the level of coverage you want to offer your employees (bronze, silver, gold, or platinum) and how much money you wish to contribute to the cost of their insurance.
+If you offer employee choice, your employees will then be able to select from the range of plans that meet the criteria you have set.